mobify/mobify-code-style/swift/README.md

 Consider warnings to be errors.
 This rule informs many stylistic decisions such as not to use deprecated methods, C-style for loops, or strings as selectors.

 ## Naming

-Clarity at the point of use is your most important goal.
-Entities such as methods and properties are declared only once but used repeatedly.
-Design APIs to make those uses clear and concise.
-When evaluating a design, reading a declaration is seldom sufficient; always examine a use case to make sure it looks clear in context.

-Clarity is more important than brevity.
-Although Swift code can be compact, it is a non-goal to enable the smallest possible code with the fewest characters.
-Brevity in Swift code, where it occurs, is a side-effect of the strong type system and features that naturally reduce boilerplate.

 Use descriptive names with camel case for classes, methods, variables, etc. Type names (classes, structures, enumerations and protocols) should be capitalized, while method names and variables should start with a lower case letter.